 And, like many more massive Moon craters, Tycho has step-like terraced banks that formed as the sides of the lunar crater progressively gave way and collapsed downward under the force of the Moon’s gravity.

 Both the peaks and terraces are seen adequately within a couple of days of sunset and sunrise at the lunar crater, i.e., when it’s near or on the Moon’s terminator.
 Try on the evening of March 24–25 (sunrise) or the morning of March 9–10 (sunset).
-Slanted sunlight at these times forms the shadows that highlight exceptional features otherwise missed under the high Sun of full Moon.
+Slanted sunlight at these times forms the shadows that highlight exceptional features otherwise missed under the high Sun of the full Moon.

 And if you’re fortunate, you might catch the sight of the peak blocking the last or first rays of sunlight with the lunar crater bowl steeped in total black shadow below, a most arresting Moon scene.
 And, on exceptional occasions, you will see the darkness filling the bowl changed to a deep gray by sunlight bouncing off the crater’s rim.

-Moon Crater Tycho’s Floor is 4.8 km Deep
+Moon Crater Tycho’s Floor is 4.8 km Deep.

-To fully appreciate the floor’s fantastic humpback mounds of melted Moonrock, wormy holes, and zigzagging cracks.
+To fully appreciate the floor’s great humpback mounds of melted Moonrock, wormy holes, and zigzagging cracks.
 Please visit the LROC-Quickmap site, an interactive, zoomable tool that gets you so near to the Moon you can practically smell it.
 High-resolution photographs from LRO were joined together to produce the map.
 Focus the view on Moon crater Tycho, zoom in with your mouse, and examine.